UloE-G/Athletes-Corner/README.md

 The product details page had two sections:

 *Product Item*
-- The first thing a user see when they click on a item from the products page is a image of the item, name, rating and a description of said item.
+- The first thing a user see when they click on an item from the products page is an image of the item, name, rating, and description of said item.

 - If the item is shoes a form comes whith shoes sizes ranging from a uk size 9 to a uk 13.